-For a complete listing of the courses approved by the Kansas Board of Regents for transfer as direct equivalents at all public Kansas postsecondary institutions, see kansas postsecondary institutions, see kansasregents.org/transfer_articulation.
+For a complete listing of the courses approved by the Kansas Board of Regents for transfer as direct equivalents at all public Kansas postsecondary institutions, see kansasregents.org/transfer\articulation.

 See course descriptions in the back of the catalog for Manhattan Tech's SWT general education courses offered.
 These courses are indicated by: T→ SWT ####